InstallerLegacy/virtualhub-doks/content/en/blog/1971/index.md

 - !
 OS/8
 - !
 RSX-15

+Sadly, we do not have a complete copy of Unix v1, but we do have a copy with v1 [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) and v2 [userland](https://en.wikipedia.org/wiki/User_space).

-All of them can be installed on one of the SIMH emulators.
+All of them (including the hybrid Unix v1/v2 image) can be installed on one of the SIMH emulators.

 I will cover them soon.